Naoko Fujioka

-Naoko Fujioka (藤岡奈穂子, Fujioka Naoko) is a Japanese professional boxer.
-She is Japan's first ever five-division world champion, having held the WBA female flyweight title between March 2017 to April 2022.
+Naoko Fujioka (藤岡奈穂子, Fujioka Naoko) is a Japanese former professional boxer.
+She is Japan's first ever five-division world champion, having held the WBA female flyweight title between 2017 and 2022.
 She also previously held the WBC female minimumweight; WBO female junior-flyweight; WBA female super-flyweight; and WBO female bantamweight titles between 2012 and 2017.
-As of September 2020, she is ranked as the world's best active female flyweight by The Ring and BoxRec.

 Professional career

 Fujioka made her professional debut on 15 September 2009, scoring a second-round technical knockout (TKO) victory against Napaporn Boonchuon (5–6, 3 KOs) at the Korakuen Hall in Tokyo, Japan.
 After winning her first three fights, all by TKO, she faced Kanittha Kokietgym (8–2, 2 KOs) for the vacant WBC-OPBF female minimumweight title on 24 September 2010, at the Korakuen Hall.
 Fujioka captured her first professional title via unanimous decision (UD), with two judges scoring the bout 98–92 and the third scoring it 98–93.

 She successfully defended her WBC regional title in December before challenging for her first world title against reigning champion Anabel Ortiz.
 The bout took place on 8 May 2011 at the Korakuen Hall.
 Fujioka captured Ortiz' WBC female minimumweight title by eighth-round corner retirement (RTD) after Ortiz failed to come off her stool for the ninth round.
 At the time of the stoppage, Fujioka was ahead on all three judges' scorecards by 78–72.

 Following four more wins, including two defences of her WBC world title against Kanittha Kokietgym in September 2011 and Victoria Argueta in October 2012, Fujioka moved up three weight divisions to challenge Naoko Yamaguchi for her WBA female super-flyweight title on 13 November 2013 at the Korakuen Hall.
 Fujioka scored a third-round knockdown en route to a UD victory to become a two division world champion, with two judges scoring the bout 97–92 and the third scoring it 98–91.
 After successfully defending her title against Tomoko Kawanishi in July 2014, Fujioka moved down in weight to challenge Susi Kentikian for her WBA female flyweight title on 8 November 2014 at the Porsche-Arena in Stuttgart, Germany.
 Fighting for the first time outside of Japan, Fujioka suffered the first defeat of her career in her attempt at a third world title via UD, with the judges' scorecards reading 96–94, 97–94 and 97–93.